-Figure 7 shows the energy savings (from AS/X simulations) achieved with an adaptive RAM array.
+Figure 5 shows the energy savings (from AS/X simulations) achieved with an adaptive RAM array.
 (Note that in this figure only positive energy savings numbers are presented.)
 There are several possible energy/performance tradeoff points depending on the transistor width of the transmission gates.
 A larger transistor width results in less cycle time impact, although more energy is dissipated.
 The cycle time impact of the additional circuitry did not affect the overall target frequency of the processor across all cases.
 (This was true also for the CAM structure.)
 By going down to 0.39um transistor width, one can obtain an energy savings of up to 44%.
 These numbers are inferred from the energy dissipation corresponding to one read operation of a 32-entry conventional RAM array and that of various alternatives of the adaptive RAM array.
 (The size of the queue is varied over the value points: 8, 16, 24 and 32.)
 An interesting feature of the adaptive design is that it achieves energy savings even with 32 entries enabled.
 This is because the transmission gates in the adaptive design reduce the signal swing therefore resulting in less energy dissipation.
-The adaptive RAM array delay values are illustrated in Figure 8 for various numbers of enabled entries and transmission gate transistor widths.

-The adaptive CAM array energy and delay values are presented in Figure 9 and Figure 10, respectively, for various numbers of enabled entries and transmission gate transistor widths.
+The adaptive CAM array energy and delay values are presented in Figure 6 and Figure 7, respectively, for various numbers of enabled entries and transmission gate transistor widths.
 These values account for the additional circuitry that generates the final request signal for each entry (input to the arbiter logic).
 With this structure, a 75% savings in energy dissipation is achieved by downsizing from 32 entries to 8 entries.
 Furthermore, the cycle time of the CAM array read is reduced by 56%.
 It should be noted that a 32 entry conventional CAM structure consumes roughly the same amount of energy as the adaptive CAM array with 32 entries.
 Because the CAM array dissipates ten times more energy than the RAM array (using 2.34um transmission gate transistor width) a 75% energy savings in the CAM array corresponds to a 70% overall issue queue energy savings (shutdown logic overhead is included).